grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 - The `.gopclntab` section in Go language ELF files.

 The search for debug files follows [gdb algorithm](https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html).
-For example if it wants to find the debug file for `/lib/x86_64-linux-gnu/libc.so.6` with a `.gnu_debuglink` set to `libc.so.6.debug` and a build ID `0123456789abcdef`.
+For example if the profiler wants to find the debug file for `/lib/x86_64-linux-gnu/libc.so.6` with a `.gnu_debuglink` set to `libc.so.6.debug` and a build ID `0123456789abcdef`.
 The following paths are examined: